 How Do You Provide Emergency Life Support?

-Real First Aid equipment and techniques are the same as those used by emergency services personnel to save lives.
+Real Response equipment and techniques are the same as those used by emergency services personnel to save lives.
 First aid study is a serious undertaking, ultimately empowering graduates with confidence to take decisive emergency action whenever it’s required.
-Real First Aid simulations are realistic scenarios where Provide Basic Emergency Life Support knowledge is applied, providing practical experience and comprehension in a dynamic, enjoyable environment.
+Real Response simulations are realistic scenarios where Provide Basic Emergency Life Support knowledge is applied, providing practical experience and comprehension in a dynamic, enjoyable environment.

-The ability to provide emergency life support is dependent on first aid training, and Real First Aid attainments are used in a broad spectrum of situations such as cardiac emergencies, respiratory emergencies, shock, anaphylaxis, and many more life-threatening situations.
-Each step of emergency life support is crucial and time is precious, making Real First Aid the chosen provider for people wanting a thorough understanding of Basic Emergency Life Support principles and practices.
+The ability to provide emergency life support is dependent on first aid training, and Real Response attainments are used in a broad spectrum of situations such as cardiac emergencies, respiratory emergencies, shock, anaphylaxis, and many more life-threatening situations.
+Each step of emergency life support is crucial and time is precious, making Real Response the chosen provider for people wanting a thorough understanding of Basic Emergency Life Support principles and practices.

 Who Needs These skills?

-Training packages for major industries include HLTAID002, and large corporations dedicate considerable resources to health and safety in the workplace.
-Community and school groups are also greatly benefitted by first aid and CPR study at Real First Aid, where simulations, role-play, props and actors provide a realistic learning experience for greater knowledge and skills retention.
+Training packages for major industries include HLTAID010, and large corporations dedicate considerable resources to health and safety in the workplace.
+Community and school groups are also greatly benefitted by first aid and CPR study at Real Response, where simulations, role-play, props and actors provide a realistic learning experience for greater knowledge and skills retention.